spacez320/eudaimonia.io/_posts/2017-10-19-terraform-notes.md

 title: Terraform notes
 ---

-The following are Notes about the Terraform infrastructure management tool.
+The following are notes about the Terraform infrastructure management tool.

 Terraform code is a collection of configuration files that define infrastructure resources on remote providers, like cloud platforms or local